How to Travel for Less

 We travel a lot with our kids – 15 countries or so most years.
 We couldn’t do it if we were paying full prices for everything, or getting gouged by avoidable fees.
 These are the top 10 things I do when traveling, and while booking travel, to make our Dollars/Euros/Rupees/Yuan stretch as far as possible.

-1) Use T-Mobile.
-I honestly don’t love T-Mobile in the US, since the coverage at our house is poor.
-But internationally they’re great.
-If you have their Simple Choice plan, you automatically get free data/email in over 120 countries and calls are only $0.20/minute.
+T-Mobile has typically never had the strongest in the US.
+Internationally, though, they’re great.
+Through their T-Mobile ONE and Simple Choice plans, you automatically get free data/email in almost every country in the world, and calls are only $0.25/minute.
 A few years ago in India I put my phone on silent mode instead of turning it off one night, and someone called me 10 times trying to reach me.
 I didn’t answer, but the way the billing works, I was still charged $4.49 for each call attempt (billed at 1 minute).
 That no longer happens – now India is part of the T-Mobile plan, with calls being 95% less expensive.
 And I’m smarter about turning off my phone – or at least the cellular part of it – when I sleep.

 I know a lot of people who use unlocked phones and simply get new SIM cards to try and travel for less when they go to new countries.
 That can work better some places, and can be even less expensive than T-Mobile, but we move around a lot and I don’t want to have to think about doing that in every country.
-I like the simplicity of the T-Mobile plan.
+I like the simplicity of the T-Mobile plans.